Randy Collins, S.E.

 I was able to see that the building I retrofitted as well as a neighboring building that had also received critical cripple wall seismic upgrades, sustained relatively minor cosmetic damage.
 Unfortunately, another neighbor’s home of similar construction and age was red tagged because it had slid off its original stone foundations.
 I can easily say this was one of my most rewarding professional experiences.

-How do you create value for clients (owners and architects) through structural (and civil) engineering?
+How do you create value for clients through structural engineering?

 Value is created by being proactive in the conceptual and even the proposal phase of a project.
 True value is not just designing the most efficient beam or smallest anchor.
 It is discussing and understanding the architect’s and owner’s priorities from the beginning to develop early structural design alternatives.
 If cost is the main priority, suggesting modest layout and alignment revisions to drive construction to a less expensive building material aids in achieving the target value.
 If schedule is the main priority, utilizing the same members and connections could be the key to achieving the target value.
 There may be some material cost increase because of the more standardized gravity and lateral design, but in the end the project will benefit from the repetitive nature of the design.
 Another way I have contributed to schedule goals is providing more conservative early design before all the finishes and MEP systems are selected allowing large steel sections to be ordered well in advance of permit submittal to manage long lead times.
 In those special projects where the architect’s and owner’s aesthetic vision is the main driving value for the project, providing more focused and extensive design addressing multiple varied conditions with multiple structural materials and lateral systems is likely the key to achieving that value.
 Since every project is as unique as its owner and architect, knowing the clients’ project goals and priorities is the key in bringing structural value to the team.